 Downtown Rogers offers filmmakers more of a small town experience, with a few surprises.
 Locales include turn of the century commercial and residential architecture, brick streets, a functioning rail line through town, the Daisy Airgun Museum, sports parks, ethnic restaurants, and an executive airport.
 Just east of town is The Railyard Bike Park, a BMX style mountain bike park that is part of the Lake Atlanta complex.
 Re-opening in October 2016, the park features a boardwalk, mountain bike trails, fishing piers, a treehouse, playgrounds and pavilions.
 Other nearby locales include Beaver Lake, Pea Ridge National Military Park, War Eagle Mill, War Eagle Cavern, and Hobbs State Park.

-Click on any city name for more information
+Click on any city name

+True Detective Season 3 Location of Choice!
 The eclectic locations in Fayetteville offer culture and history.
 From the eateries and entertainment on Dickson Street to the charming downtown square to the gazebos and hills of Wilson Park.